Skip to main content

 • Stainless steel tubs tend to be quieter than plastic tubs because it dampens sound.

-The biggest feature of quiet dishwashers is the move away from grinders to filters.
+The biggest feature of quiet dishwashers is the ability to move away from grinders to filters.

 The early Asko and Bosch dishwashers imported into the US in the 1990s all had filters, as well as Miele.